top of page

 • Bottling: minimum of 80 proof

-• Whiskey from Ireland, which must be made from barley, but can include corn, and wheat.
-It is often distilled more times than Scotch, making it lighter and crispier, and finish smoother.
+• Whiskey from Ireland must be made from barley but can include corn and wheat.
+It is often distilled more times than Scotch, making it lighter, crispier, and smoother.

 • Aging: minimum of 3 years in wooden casks